• Is hunting feral pigs with dogs legal in Australia?

 • Who should I contact about injured wildlife?

-If you find a sick or injured wild animal, contact your nearest veterinarian or wildlife carer organisation as soon as possible so that it may receive appropriate treatment.
-Wild animals become stressed by handling, so you should seek expert advice before handling an injured animal.
+If you find a sick or injured wild animal, contact your nearest veterinarian or wildlife carer organisation as soon as possible to seek advice on appropriate treatment.
+Wild animals become stressed when being handled, so make sure you seek expert advice before handling an injured animal.
 Try to minimise the amount…

 • I’ve found an injured or abandoned bird, what should I do?